crespum/RoboND-Rover-Project/writeup_template.md

 As an example on how to use the Jupyter Notebook to test and improve the image processing, [this video](./misc/test_pitch_yaw_selection.mp4) has been included in the repository.
 The goal of that video was to check which ranges of the pitch and yaw angles to use for discarding shots where the grid was not calibrated.
 These values have been extracted from the CSV and inserted into the dataset.

+The Notebook has also been used to tune the rover's direction.
+In order to navigate near the wall, we point it to the minimum angle obtained after the transformation to polar coordinates (to navigate near the right hand wall).
+We add an offset because the edges are a bit irregular, which makes the image is not stable.

+We also calculate how many navigable pixels are if we point the rover towards the aforementioned direction.

+![Direction 1][rover_dir1]

+![Direction 2][rover_dir2]

+![Direction 3][rover_dir3]

 ### Autonomous Navigation and Mapping

 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.